Evaluation of Early Corticosteroid Therapy in Management of Pediatric Septic Shock in Pediatric Intensive Care Patients: A Randomized Clinical Study

 Abstract

-BACKGROUND:: Septic shock is a major healthcare problem.
-Adrenal insufficiency in children with septic shock is a recognized complication, yet is controversial regarding its management and effect on mortality.
-According to the current guidelines, children with risk factors for adrenal insufficiency should receive a stress dose of steroids in step 3 of treatment.
+Background: Septic shock is a major healthcare problem.
+Adrenal insufficiency (AI) in children with septic shock is a recognized complication, yet is controversial regarding its management and effect on mortality.
+According to the current guidelines, children with risk factors for AI should receive a stress dose of steroids in step 3 of treatment.
 This study aimed to evaluate and compare early corticosteroid therapy with the traditional use of steroids among pediatric septic shock patients.
-METHODS:: This prospective randomized interventional clinical study included 3 groups of patients (32 each) and was conducted in Alexandria University PICU.
-By protocol the first group received steroids in step 3 of the treatment according to the current international guidelines (group A)and the second group was managed as group A and was tested for adrenal insufficiency (AI) by adrenal stimulation test using intramuscular ACTH (Cosyntropin) (group B).
+Methods: This prospective randomized interventional clinical study included 3 groups of patients (32 each) and was conducted in Alexandria University pediatric intensive care unit.
+By protocol, the first group received steroids in step 3 of the treatment according to the current international guidelines (group A), and the second group was managed as group A and was tested for AI by adrenal stimulation test using intramuscular adrenocorticotropic hormone (cosyntropin) (group B).
 The third group received steroids at the start of fluid therapy (group C).
-A 4th group (D), was created by adding patients from group A and B who needed corticosteroids in the third stage of therapy according to the international protocol in one group.
-All patients were evaluated for basal serum cortisol and plasma ACTH concentrations.
-RESULTS:: The data showed a statistically significant shorter shock reversal time among patients receiving corticosteroids at the start of treatment compared with those who received it at the 3rd step of treatment (P= 0.046); however, mortality was not statistically different among the groups.
-Additionally, there was no superinfection in cases receiving early steroid therapy.
-CONCLUSION:: Early use of corticosteroid in patients with septic shock might shorten the shock reversal time without increase in mortality or super-infection.
+A fourth group (group D) was created by adding patients from groups A and B who needed corticosteroids in the third stage of therapy according to the international protocol in 1 group.
+All patients were evaluated for basal serum cortisol and plasma adrenocorticotropic hormone concentrations.
+Results: The data showed a statistically significant shorter shock reversal time among patients receiving corticosteroids at the start of treatment compared with those who received it at the third step of treatment (P = 0.046); however, mortality was not statistically different among the groups.
+In addition, there was no superinfection in cases receiving early steroid therapy.
+Conclusions: Early use of corticosteroid in patients with septic shock might shorten the shock reversal time without increase in mortality or superinfection.

 Original languageEnglish